PaddlePaddle/PaddleX/docs/pipeline_deploy/paddle2onnx.en.md

 # Installation and Usage of the Paddle2ONNX Plugin

-The Paddle2ONNX plugin for PaddleX provides the ability to convert PaddlePaddle format models to ONNX format models, leveraging the underlying [Paddle2ONNX](https://github.com/PaddlePaddle/Paddle2ONNX).
+The Paddle2ONNX plugin for PaddleX provides the ability to convert PaddlePaddle static models to ONNX format models, leveraging the underlying [Paddle2ONNX](https://github.com/PaddlePaddle/Paddle2ONNX).

 ## 1. Installation